Explore how your team can use Hiver.

 • Brazilian General Data Protection Law (LGPD): Similar to GDPR, the LGPD in Brazil regulates the use of personal data, requiring businesses to obtain consent and protect individual privacy.
 It applies to companies that process the data of Brazilian residents, regardless of where the business is based.

 Pro tip: It’s not just about your own business—you’ve got to make sure that the brands you partner with are following these data protection regulations as well.
 When you collaborate with other brands – for instance, a CRM or a help desk, there’s a good chance you’ll be sharing some of your customer data with them.
 And if they’re not handling that data securely, you might have to deal with the fallout.
 So, do your due diligence and ensure your partners are also complying with the necessary laws.
+Additionally, implement compliance training software to facilitate ongoing education and ensure everyone remains informed about regulatory requirements.

 A GDPR-compliant helpdesk that works within your inboxSee how Hiver works